Ruben Torres (Filipino politician): Marcos government; Partido Komunista ng Pilipinas member

 Torres was recruited to the Partido Komunista ng Pilipinas (PKP) by Francisco "Dodong" Nemenzo in the mid-1960s.
 In 1966, he was hired as a government official under the Marcos administration, a position he held simultaneous to being a Central Committee member of the PKP.
 On March 16, 1968, Torres married UPD psychology student Amaryllis "Amar" Tiglao, who at the time was unaware of his communist affiliation; it was only when they traveled to Russia in the early 1970s to study at the University of Moscow that she found out about his PKP membership upon their chance meeting with communist William J. Pomeroy and his Filipino wife Celia.

-In 1972, when Nemenzo expressed his opposition to the PKP's support for Marcos's martial law declaration and in response created a splinter faction called the Marxist-Leninist Group (MLG), Torres was tasked by the PKP to eliminate the MLG's recruited members.
-According to historian Joseph Scalice, this purge of MLG members by the PKP resulted in the killing of more communist members than was done by the Marcos government itself during martial law.
+In 1972, when Nemenzo expressed his opposition to the PKP's support for Marcos's martial law declaration and in response created a splinter faction called the Marxist–Leninist Group (MLG), Torres was tasked by the PKP to eliminate the MLG's recruited members.
+According to historian Joseph Scalice, this purge of MLG members by the PKP killed more communist party members than was done by the Marcos government itself in the imposition of martial law.

 After the establishment of the Institute of Labor and Manpower Studies (ILMS) under the Department of Labor in the mid-1970s, Torres was assigned by Marcos as its officer-in-charge, and by 1977 he allegedly left the PKP upon surrendering to Fidel V. Ramos.